 Medical establishment also the following measures considers useful:

-It is a well-known fact that common antibiotic treatments do not successfully kill all the bacteria participating in the infection.
+It is a well-known fact, however, that common antibiotic treatments do NOT successfully kill all the bacteria participating in the infection.
 Even after the antibiotic treatment, the number of bacteria reproducing drop to zero.
 This may, in fact, encourage many of the bacteria to persist in a resting, inactive state.